ibexa/documentation-developer/docs/tutorials/generic_field_type/5_add_a_field.md

 ---
-description: Learn how to use your custom Field Type by adding a Field to a content type and creating an instance.
+description: Learn how to use your custom field type by adding a Field to a content type and creating an instance.
 ---

 # Step 5 - Add a new Point 2D Field